BamiseOmolaso/portfoliowebsite/README.md

 - Responsive design for all devices
 - Smooth animations and transitions
 - Blog section for sharing insights
-- Portfolio showcase
+- Portfolio showcase with tag filtering
-- Contact form with email notifications
+- Contact form with email notifications and spam protection
-- Newsletter subscription with admin notifications
+- Newsletter subscription with admin notifications and preferences management
 - About section with experience timeline
 - Downloadable resume
-- Performance monitoring
+- Performance monitoring dashboard
-- Dashboard for managing newsletters and subscribers
+- Admin dashboard for managing newsletters and subscribers
+- Cookie consent management
+- reCAPTCHA integration for form protection
+- Rate limiting and security measures
+- Email authentication and verification

 ## Technologies Used